 Personal Charge Cards

-They’re all geared around earning rewards on travel spending, especially when you book travel through American Express Travel (AmexTravel.com).
-Since they earn Membership Rewards® points, they also generally give you the most rewards value when you use points for travel expenses.
+They’re all geared around earning rewards on travel spending, especially when you book travel through the American Express Travel website (AmexTravel.com).
+Since they earn Membership Rewards points, they also generally give you the most rewards value when you use points for travel expenses.
 These cards also tend to come with generous introductory bonuses if you spend a certain amount within the first few months of card membership.

 |Card||Annual Fee||Points Per Dollar|

-The main differences between these cards are in the rewards earning potential, and the Platinum is packed with additional benefits beyond rewards.
-Both the Premier Rewards Gold Card and Green Card have a $0 introductory annual fee.
+The main differences between these cards are in the rewards earning potential and the benefits.
+The Platinum and Gold cards are pretty expensive but they’re also quite valuable compared to most cards.
 On the lowest end of these cards, the Green Card is the only one that has a foreign transaction fee.

 The Platinum Card is clearly designed for the most frequent travelers.
 It comes with a $200 airline fee credit, and access to Amex’s global lounge collection, which includes several brands of airport lounges.
 Another benefit is the Fine Hotels & Resorts program, which offers complementary perks at hotels around the world.
 The Platinum Card also comes with Uber VIP Status and $200 in statement credits good for Uber rides in the United States.